osadasami/react-todos-nextjs/README.md

 ![](README/preview.gif)

 I have used only react hooks and context.
 All tasks sync with localStorage.
-Imitate loading from localStorage
+Imitate loading from localStorage.
+Can toggle theme: light | dark